Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Analyze local codebase and extract code knowledge' with specific outputs like signatures, docstrings, API references, and dependency graphs.
-This distinguishes it from sibling tools like scrape_docs or scrape_github which target external sources.
+The description clearly states the tool's purpose: analyzing a local codebase and extracting code knowledge.
+It enumerates specific actions (walks directory, analyzes files, extracts signatures/docstrings) and optional outputs (API reference, dependency graphs), distinguishing it from sibling tools like scrape_docs or scrape_github which target external sources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.